Adrian00pl/backend-recruitment-task/README.md

 **Name input** | **Username input** | **Email input** | **Address input** | **Phone Input**	| **Company Input** | **SUBMIT BUTTON**

----

-⚠️You have a free reign in terms of the architecture - creating controllers and models will be a huge plus

-⚠️We don't insist on fancy styling for the table, but anything else than the raw layout will be appreciated

-⚠️We will check aspects like code readability, scalability and error handling

-⏳ Don't hurry up!
-Take as much time as you need

-⚠️The easiest way to start is to fork this repository, but feel free to use any other method

-Good luck ! 🔥